Digital age workplace: Why soft skills matter more than ever

 More desirable soft skills for them include creativity, critical thinking, and problem-solving.

-Here’s a look at the top soft skills that come in handy in digital work environments.
+Here’s a look at the top soft skills practical in digital work environments.

 #1: Adaptability

-By far, the most important soft skill for the digital age right now is adaptability.
+The most critical soft skill for the digital age right now is adaptability.

 Since the future of work is uncertain (and the average half-life for skills is shrinking), the best thing an employee can be is adaptable.